-Thank you for your purchase of your UNI-MIG welding machine.
+Thank you for your purchase of your UNIMIG TIG Welding Machine.

 We are proud of our range of welding equipment that has a proven track record of innovation, performance and reliability.

-Our product range represents the latest developments in Inverter technology that have been implemented by our professional team of highly skilled engineers.
-The expertise gained from our long history of sales has proven to be invaluable to the evolution and future development of our equipment range.
+Our product range represents the latest developments in Inverter technology put together by our professional team of highly skilled engineers.
+The expertise gained from our long involvement with inverter technology has proven to be invaluable towards the evolution and future development of our equipment range.
 This experience gives us the inside knowledge on what the arc characteristics, performance and interface between man and machine should be.
+Within our team are specialist welders that have a proven history of welding knowledge and expertise, giving vital input towards ensuring that our machines deliver control and performance to the utmost professional level.
 We employ an expert team of professional sales, marketing and technical personnel that provide us with market trends, market feedback and customer comments and requirements.
 Secondly they provide a customer support service that is second to none, thus ensuring our customers have confidence that they will be well satisfied both now and in the future.

-UNI-MIG welders are manufactured to comply with - AS/NZ60974.1 2006 - AS60974-6:2006
+UNIMIG welders and plasma cutters are manufactured to be compliant with - AS/NZ 60974-1, guaranteeing you electrical safety and performance.